-- Mortgage Production Mortgage Production represents the mortgage origination business, including origination channels, secondary marketing and repurchases. - Mortgage Servicing Mortgage Servicing includes Core Servicing, Legacy Services and Underwriting & Valuations.
-Core Servicing includes sending monthly statements, collecting payments and generally managing the servicing of approximately 7 million home loans.
-Legacy Services brings together all the functions resolving our default and nonperforming servicing inventory under one combined business.
-The Underwriting and Valuations functions centralize originations underwriting and Default Valuation activities across the business. - Real Estate Portfolios Real Estate Portfolios consists of residential mortgage and home equity loans that JPM Group retains for investment purposes. - Auto & Student Lending Auto Finance provides auto loans and leases to consumers primarily through the purchase of retail installment sales contracts through a national network of automotive dealers, JPMCB branches, and over the internet.
-It also provides commercial and real estate loans to auto dealers.
-Student Lending provided student loans for attendance at eligible schools and universities.
-Effective October 13, 2013 JPMCB ceased accepting new student loan applications. - Merchant Services Merchant Services is a global leader in payment processing and merchant acquiring, with offices in the United States, Canada and Europe. - Credit Card Credit Card is one of the nation's largest credit card issuers.
-Credit Card issues consumer, small business and commercial cards.
+- Mortgage Servicing Mortgage Servicing includes core servicing, borrower assistance and core default.
+Core servicing includes sending monthly statements, collecting payments and generally managing the servicing of 7.3 million home loans with combined balance of approximately \$1 trillion (both serviced for third party and owned).
+Borrower assistance provides support to delinquent borrowers and core default provides collection and recovery methods to customers who have fallen behind on their mortgage payments. - Real Estate Portfolios Real Estate Portfolios consists of residential real estate loans, prime, option ARM, subprime and home equity loans that the firm retains for investment purposes with a carrying value of \$177 billion, gross of allowance for credit losses, as of December 31, 2012.
+The portfolio also includes the purchased credit- impaired portfolio acquired in the Washington Mutual ("WaMu") transaction in September 2008.
+Real Estate Portfolios loans are serviced by Mortgage Servicing. - Auto & Student Lending Chase Auto Finance provides auto loans and leases to consumers primarily through a national network of automotive dealers, through JPMorgan Chase Bank, N.A. branches, and over the internet.
+It also provides commercial loans to auto dealers.
+Chase Student Lending provides private student loans to consumers. - Merchant Services Merchant Services is a global leader in credit card transaction and payment processing with offices in the United States, Canada and Europe. - Credit Card Card is one of the nation's largest issuers of credit cards to consumers and small businesses, and provides payment services to corporate and public sector clients through its commercial card products.